dotnet/project-system-tools/README.md

+> [!IMPORTANT]
+> **This extension has been discontinued.** For various reasons, the build logs it captures cannot contain as much detail as you generally need.
+To capture high quality build logs, follow [these instructions](#getting-higher-fidelity-logs-from-vs-vs2022-onwards) instead.

+---

 # Project System Tools

 _Project System Tools_ is a diagnostic extension for the C#, Visual Basic, and F# Project Systems in Visual Studio.